pepopowitz/tdd-workshop/module-0/README.md

 You're going to need three tools installed: git, NodeJS, and NPM.

+If you know you're all set with recent versions of these three things, skip ahead to [Clone This Repository](#clone-this-repository).

 ### 1. git

 There are 2 reasons you'll need git -